Can I Use Car Speakers For Home Audio?

 Obviously, I didn’t just have a spare set of car speakers lying around since that’s not really my thing.

-Luckily, I knew someone who did; one of my good best friends.
-I told him about the idea, and understandably, he thought I was crazy lol.
-But it had to be done right?
+Luckily, I knew someone who did; one of my good friends who’s interested in car audio.
+I told him about the idea, and besides initial confusion, he agreed.

 By that point, I was all set, and ready to hook them up.